 “I thought I was done, but it looks like I still need a 14…”

 Once everyone has collected every card in their set, the game is over.
-That means that this blog post is over, too…but it’s not the end of the summer yet…stay tuned for more games coming soon!
+That means that this blog post is over, too… but we’ve just started summer….
+Stay tuned for more games coming soon!